 In every representation, Sam provides solid and practical legal advice to clients that takes into account their business objectives and market and litigation realities.
 He believes that meticulous preparation provides the best chance at controlling the process and achieving the desired objectives for clients.

-Sam is an Associate Fellow of the Litigation Counsel of America and is active in civic and professional organizations.
-He is a member of the board of directors for the Twin Cities German Immersion School and is also chairman of the Housing and Land Use Committee for the Macalester-Groveland Community Council.
+Sam is an Associate Fellow of the Litigation Council of America (LCA) and a member of the Structured Finance Association (SFA), including its LIBOR Task Force.
+He is also a director of the Twin Cities German Immersion School Building Company and a member of the Minnesota Chapter of the Federal Bar Association (FBA).

 The following represents experience acquired prior to joining Jones Day.